Buttered Popcorn Cupcakeswith Sea Salt Caramel Frosting and Sauce

 P.S.
 When I make the caramel again, I will take pics of the process and post.
 Pictures always help.

--On a low speed at first, add powdered sugar-then beat well until very fluffy, adding water a little at a time while mixing.
+-On a low speed at first, cream butter and powdered sugar-then beat well until very fluffy, adding water a little at a time while mixing.
 The water will help with air volume.

 -Pipe frosting onto cupcakes or create smooth frosting whip.